Vision | - I believe reliability is the most important part of any product.

 |

-- I gained experience in backend development and leadership at Industry Technology.
+- I learned backend developments and leadership at Industry Technology.

-- I learned site reliability engineering and teamwork skills at Cybereason.
+- I learned SRE practices and teamwork at Cybereason.

 |